Linkerist/textmind/README.md

 	It is textmind, you do not need extras of additional packages and etc. Draw your map on the goddamn black terminal.

+	Textmind is a definitely important project, it helps programmer work comfortable on non-graphic environment.

 	Any ideas are welcome.

 												-- Linkerist